danchoys-d2f/ios-project-culture/Categories/Architecture.md

 }
 ```

 In this example the core components assembly allows to create another assembly, accepting additional information, which is the session.
-It also passes the other required objects to the new assembly, same ones that it has itself.
+It also passes the other required objects to the new assembly, same ones as it has itself.
 The new assembly uses this additional data to configure its providers and managers in a user-specific way.

 Because the new assembly is no longer static, someone needs to take ownership of it, otherwise it will be cleaned up.
 And this problem brings us to the next topic.